keenwilson/ChristmasList-Vue-Express-Passport/README.md

 ---
 ## The Motivation for Development
 As the gift-giving time of the year is approaching, we would like to help people give and get the gifts that matter most.
+* **For those who love gift-giving**: Keep yourself and family happy with a home filled with thoughtful gifts
+* **For consumer**: Prevent impulse buys and overspending when there are big sales everywhere
+* **For the Holiday Spirit**: Take agains buying for the sake of buying

 ---
 ## Technologies used